ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 ---
 > These are notes on the key lessons I discovered while reading Warren Berger's [A More Beautiful Question](https://www.amazon.com/More-Beautiful-Question-Inquiry-Breakthrough/dp/1632861054/)

-# Why do we need to as questions?
+# Why do we need to ask questions?

 The economic model of the world is shifting.
 The nature of knowledge, work, and employment is changing.

 * What business are we in now?
-Is there still a job for me?
+* Will my jobs still be needed in a few years?
 * Is "knowing" obsolete in the age of Google?
 * How do you move from asking to action?

+**The Power of Inquiry:** Asking questions is now more important than knowing

+Everything starts with "why?"

 ## A Questions Life cycle

-1. **Why** is something the way it is?
+1. **Stage 1: Why** is something the way it is?
 Learn about the problem
-2. **What If** something was done differently?
+2. **Stage 2: What If** something was done differently?
 Generate ideas for improvements or solutions
-3. **How** can this idea be implemented?
+3. **Stage 3: How** can this idea be implemented?
 4. **Implement** the solution

 ## ![](/media/2019-08-08-question stages.jpg)

-# The Power of Inquiry

-Asking questions is now more important than knowing

-Everything starts with "why?"

-# Stage 1: Why?
+# Fighting Information Overload

+With Information Overload we need to **Focus on the Context** (tips from [John Seely Brown](http://www.johnseelybrown.com/))

+* How valid are these beliefs?
+* Is there an agenda behind this information?
+* Is the data stale?
+Out of date?
+* How does it relate to other information I have?
+* What assumptions am I (or the others) making?

+### 5 Learning Skills and Habits

+When you learn anything new, ask for the following:

+1. **Evidence** - What's true?
+How trustworthy is the info?
+2. **Viewpoints** - How would this look from other perspectives?
+3. **Connection** - Noticing any patterns?
+Have you seem something similar before?
+4. **Conjecture** - What if this information was different?
+What implications would it have?
+5. **Relevance** - Why does this matter?
+(Did I just waste my time reading that?)

+# Learning to ask "Why?"

 * Why does this situation exist?
 * Why is it a problem?